Rcontre360/deep-learning-ucv-2025/tarea1/experiment/rafael_nn/README.md

 # Rafael NN - Module Documentation

 This document provides detailed documentation for each module in the `rafael_nn` package, including class definitions, method signatures, and implementation details.

+Most of our classes were built using a pattern of abstract classes first, the reason behind this is because we performed some unit testing during development.
+Adding unit tests on this kind of development was very useful, because many times we made changes that broke the operations behind some classes.
+This pattern also helps us define different kinds of layers, optimizers and activation functions with ease.

 ## Table of Contents